Sydney-Informatics-Hub/RNASeq-DE/README.md

 ### 6. Raw counts

-This step uses htseq-count to obtain count reads aligning to features in a genome.
+This step uses htseq-count to obtain aligned read counts present across features in a genome.

-#### Sample counts
+#### Counts per sample

-* Required inputs: `cohort.config`, `cohort_final_bams/<sampleid>.final.bam` and ../Reference/GRCh38/*gtf file
+* Required inputs: `cohort.config`, `cohort_final_bams/<sampleid>.final.bam` and `Reference/GRCh38/*gtf` file
 * Output: Per sample counts in `cohort_htseq-count/<sampleid>.counts`

-To obtain counts from final BAMs for sample IDs in `cohort.config`, create input file for parallel processing:
+To obtain counts from final BAMs for sample IDs in `cohort.config`:
+  * Edit the strand= variable in `htseq-count_custom_make_input.sh` if your libraries are not reverse strand aware!
+  * Create input file for parallel processing:

 ```
-# First edit the strand= variable if your libraries are not reverse strand aware!
 sh htseq-count_custom_make_input.sh cohort.config
 ```
-Note: htseq-count_custom_make_input.sh will search for all .final.bam in cohort_final_bams, including sample flowcell level BAMs if available.
+Note: `htseq-count_custom_make_input.sh` will search for all .final.bam in cohort_final_bams, including sample flowcell level BAMs if available.
 To use only sample level bams, create inputs with `htseq-count_make_input.sh`

  `htseq-count_run_parallel.pbs` will run task script `htseq-count.sh` with htseq-count recommended settings.